blue-forest/dropin/recipes/docs/roadmap.md

 This phase will be devoted to stabilizing all existing features and adding new ones.

-Among the upcoming features that will offer a new level of possibilities, we have :
+Among the upcoming features that will offer a new level of possibilities, we have:

 - [Migrations](/concepts/automations/migrations/){.cico .cico-migrations} which will make it easier to change the data structure between different versions of your application
 - [Syntaxes](/concepts/validations/syntaxes/){.cico .cico-syntaxes} which will allow to decompose any text